sagor-roy/event-management/README.md

 # Project Installation Guide

-This guide will help you set up and run a project on Windows, Ubuntu, and macOS.
+This guide will help you set up and run a project on Docker, Windows, Ubuntu, and macOS.

 ## Prerequisites